STREETS & SIDEWALKS

 Rights-of-way vary in width, with most being 50 to 66 feet wide.

-The Operations Division is responsible for mowing City-owned vacant lots.
+The Operations Division is responsible for mowing vacant City-owned lots.
 The Champaign Park District maintains certain lots designated for future Boneyard Creek projects under contract.
-The City also maintains mowing of certain ditch lines and overpasses in the rural areas that are deemed “unmowable” (deep ditch lines, etc.).
+The City also mows certain ditch lines and overpasses in the rural areas that are deemed “unmowable” (deep ditch lines, etc.).
 All other parkway maintenance is the responsibility of the property owner.

-The following is a list of permits available through the Public Works Department and will be discussed in detail below:
+The following is a list of permits available through the Public Works Department:

 • Right-of-Way Occupancy Permit